websanco/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/installing-liferay/using-liferay-dxp-docker-images/patching-dxp-in-docker.md

 ## Using Fix Pack, Security Fix Pack, and Service Pack Images

 Fix Pack, Security Fix Pack, and Service Pack images are based on [Slim Bundles](../..//maintaining-a-liferay-dxp-installation/patching-liferay/advanced-patching/using-slim-bundles.md).
 They start up faster and have a smaller footprint than regular [Liferay Tomcat bundles](../installing-a-liferay-tomcat-bundle.md).
-They are limited, however, to one additional patch installation: a Hotfix or a Security Fix Pack (on top of a Fix Pack or Service Pack).
+They are limited, however, to one additional patch installation, such as a Hotfix or a Security Fix Pack (on top of a Fix Pack or Service Pack).

 Using a new Fix Pack, Security Fix Pack, or Service Pack requires migrating to a container based on that image.
 Here are steps for creating such a container.